Skip to content ↓

 Implementation:

 During Key Stage 1: Topics taught include learning about a range of famous people in the past who have contributed to national and international achievements.
-For example, Charles Dickens and Florence Nightingale.
 These are chosen carefully to ensure pupils learn about individuals of both genders and from diverse backgrounds.
-Other topics consist of changes within living memory and events beyond living memory that are significant nationally or globally including the Great Fire of London and the Gunpowder Plot.
+Other topics consist of changes within living memory and events beyond living memory that are significant nationally or globally.
+Lessons follow a format where a recap on previous learning is conducted, with questioning to gage children’s understanding and star word are used.
+The new topic is then introduced, using various resources to ensure engaging lessons.
+Teachers have autonomy to use resources they feel provide the highest level of education along with the use of artefacts, videos, visitors, school trips and role play.

 In Key Stage 2: The National Curriculum for History outlines that pupils should continue to develop chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
-At Riverside, we study a range of periodic times in History including the Stone Age, the Romans, the Celts and the Anglicans.
-Pupils should endeavour to note connections, contrasts and trends over time and develop the appropriate use of historical terms.
-Pupils should understand how our knowledge of the past is constructed from a range of sources.’
-At Riverside Primary School we have a long term plan, with carefully constructed units of work covering the full range of skills, in place in order to achieve this.
+At Riverside, we study a range of periodic times in History including the Stone Age, the Romans and the Celts.

 Impact:

-History is monitored by our subject leader throughout all year groups using a variety of strategies, such as book monitoring, lesson observations and pupil interviews to discuss learning and establish the impact.
+History formative assessment is ongoing to inform teachers with their planning, lesson activities and any necessary adaptations to ensure inclusivity.
+History is monitored throughout all year groups using a variety of strategies, such as book monitoring, lesson observations and pupil interviews to discuss learning and establish the impact.
+The impact of the History curriculum at Riverside can be seen through:

 There are many ways you can support your child's learning in History